grafana/beyla/docs/sources/config/index.md

 |--------|-------------------|--------|---------------------|
 | `path` | `INTERNAL_METRICS_PROMETHEUS_PATH` | string | `/internal/metrics` |

-Specifies the HTTP query path to acquire the list of Prometheus metrics.
+Specifies the HTTP query path to fetch the list of Prometheus metrics.
 If [`prometheus_export.port`](#prometheus-http-endpoint) and `internal_metrics.port` have the
 same values, this `internal_metrics.path` value can be different than `prometheus_export.path`, to keep both metric families separated,